Skip to content

 Memberships tracked in a spreadsheet held together with hope

 Peak and off-peak.
 Juniors.
 Groups.
-The one regular who always wants ninety minutes.
-Real venues do not have a single price and a single slot length, and your booking system should not pretend they do.
-Check you can set up the slot types and dynamic pricing rules your venue actually runs on.
+The one regular who always wants ninety minutes on bay three.
+Real simulator venues do not have a single price and a single slot length, and your booking software should not pretend they do.
+Check you can set up the slot types, per-bay durations and off-peak pricing rules your venue actually runs on.

 Green flag